 Other regulatory or government approvals

 Usually, the acquisition of shares or assets of a Ukrainian company does not require other regulatory or governmental approvals.
-However, in some cases, some industry-specific approvals may be required.
+However, in some cases, certain industry-specific approvals may be required depending on the nature of the target's business.

 In an asset sale, the transfer of employees from the target company to the buyer is not within the discretion of the parties, but is subject to each employee's consent.
-On balance, the buyer is not obliged to employ all (or any) of the employees, unless it wishes to hire all (or some) of them.
+In practice, the buyer is not obliged to employ all (or any) of the employees, unless it wishes to hire all (or some) of them.

-Generally, Ukrainian legislation does not provide for any stamp duty or similar transfer taxes to be paid in connection with the sale or purchase of shares (or any other corporate rights) in a Ukrainian legal entity.
-However, if the parties choose to execute the agreement in notarized form (which is not mandatory).
-Value-added tax (VAT) is generally not payable on the purchase of shares.
+Generally, Ukrainian legislation does not provide for any stamp duty or similar transfer taxes to be paid in connection with the sale or purchase of shares or other corporate rights in a Ukrainian legal entity.
+Value-added tax (VAT) is not payable on the purchase of shares settled in monetary form.

 There is a mechanism to tax capital gains arising from the sale of real estate-rich companies deriving their value from immovable property located in Ukraine.
-Capital gains from the alienation of shares/participatory interest in a foreign company, which directly or indirectly owns a Ukrainian real estate-rich company, would be subject to taxation in Ukraine, if for any period during the last 365 days: (i) the foreign company's shares/participatory interest derive more than 50% of the value from the capital in the Ukrainian company; and (ii) more than 50% of the value of the Ukrainian company was generated by real estate located in Ukraine.
-Please refer to Tax section below for more details.
+Capital gains from the alienation of shares or participatory interests in a foreign company, which directly or indirectly owns a Ukrainian real estate-rich company, are subject to taxation in Ukraine, if for any period during the last 365 days: (i) the foreign company's shares or participatory interests derive more than 50% of their value from the capital in the Ukrainian company; and (ii) more than 50% of the value of the Ukrainian company was generated by real estate located in Ukraine.
+Please refer to the Tax section below for more details.

 OECD's Two Pillar Solution